Export shares of machines from Germany to the EU 2008 - 2020

 Finally, the group of these ten main exporting countries is stable within the EU.
 There were only two years in which Hungary had to give way to Sweden as number ten.

 Seven of the ten EU countries belong to Western Europe, five of them belong to the group with highest export quotas.
-Great Britain will not belong to the EU anymore from 20121 on.
-Three of the ten EU countries belong to Eastern Europe, they rank second, seventh and tenth.
+Great Britain don't belong to the EU anymore from 2021 on.
+In 2022, three of the ten EU countries belong to Eastern Europe, they rank third, sixth and nineth.